eslrgs/field_notebooks/README.md

             pip install modulename

-7) Navigate to working directory/folder (different syntax for Windows and Mac, Google ‘terminal navigation commands’ for help):
+7) Navigate to the working directory/folder you downloaded all of the files in this repository to (different syntax for Windows and Mac, Google ‘terminal navigation commands’ for help):

             cd Desktop/Python/Fieldwork